 Challenges of Managing a Remote Workforce and Where Microsoft Teams Fits In

 Over a third of US companies say half their staff will stay working remotely.
 Offering remote options is key to attracting better talent, lowering staff turnover, and potentially cutting overheads.
 Yet, with a remote workforce comes a unique set of challenges.

-Remote employees can feel disconnected and lonely or stressed and unable to separate work from home.
-On the other hand, remote work and flexible working allow people to create a work environment to suit their needs.
+Remote employees can feel disconnected, lonely, stressed, and unable to separate work from home.
+On the other hand, remote work and flexible work allow people to create a work environment that suits their needs.

-To benefit from the opportunities working from home presents, employees need guidance from managers and HR.
+To benefit from the opportunities working from home presents, employees require guidance from managers and HR.
 Why?
 Proper management boosts employee motivation and increases productivity.

 Yet, effectively managing remote employees relies on using the right technology in the best way possible.
-With the mass move to remote, more and more organizations adopted Microsoft Teams as a tool to facilitate collaborative teamwork.
+With the mass move to remote, more organizations have adopted Microsoft Teams as a tool to facilitate collaborative teamwork.
 Teams now has over 115 million daily users.
-Organizations are relying on this collaboration tool because of its power and potential, and also to make the most of their Microsoft 365 investment.
+Organizations are relying on this collaboration tool because of its power and potential and also to make the most of their Microsoft 365 investment.

 10 Strategies to Manage Remote Employees Successfully with Microsoft Teams

 Businesses have always invested in the physical workplace.
 The pandemic and ensuing lockdowns confirmed that organizations must invest in the digital workplace to ensure resilience and agility.
 Businesses can’t control a remote employee’s physical environment, but they can create a better virtual one.

 This virtual workspace is essential to remote employees, and the corporate intranet alone won’t make the cut.
 Microsoft Teams is a key component to integrate with an intranet and, in turn, provide a complete employee experience platform.
 Microsoft Teams is one of the most popular collaboration tools, as it allows people to chat and call, share documents, and work together in real-time.